-Development of a shared regional strategic plan between the Fort Nelson and Regional district boundaries resulted in the formation of NEIPC land jurisdictions, previously managed by environmental departments within each jurisdiction.
+Development of a shared regional strategic plan between the Fort Nelson and Regional district boundaries resulted in the formation of NEIPC

-Interst "pooled resource delivery model," established for the Pine Pass, brought together key stakeholders to integrate funding, awareness, reporting of sites, inventory work and treatments based on a common strategic approach across land jurisdictions.
+The first "pooled resource delivery model," established for the Pine Pass, brought together key stakeholders to integrate funding, awareness, reporting of sites, inventory work and treatments based on a common strategic approach across land jurisdictions.

-This model involves the various stakeholders contributing to a funding pool that is used to integrate awareness, reporting of sites, inventories and treatments based on a strategic approach across
+This model involves the various stakeholders contributing to a funding pool that is used to integrate awareness, reporting of sites, inventories and treatments based on a strategic approach across land jurisdictions, previously managed by environmental departments within each jurisdiction.